aister/nobuBot/README.md

 naniID: the ID of anilist client
 naniSECRET: the secret of anilist client
 selfbot: [true / false] Is your bot a selfbot?
-username: your account username (required if selfbot = true)
+email: your account email (required if selfbot = true)
 password: your account password (required if selfbot = true)
 botToken: the token of your bot (required if selfbot = false)
 ```